Organic Statute of Macau

-The organic statute was successively amended by Law No. 53/79 of 14 September 1979, Law No. 13/90 of 10 May 1990, and Law No. 23-A/96 of 29 July 1996.
+The Organic Statute of Macau, in accordance with the Constitution of the Portuguese Republic, was amended successively by Law No. 53/79 of Macau, of September 14, 1979; Law No. 13/90 of Macau, of May 10, 1990; and Law No. 23-A/96 of Macau, of July 29, 1996.

-On December 20, 1999, the organic statute ceased to have effect following the implementation of the Macau Basic Law, as the territory became a special administrative region of the People's Republic of China.
+On December 20, 1999, the organic statute ceased to have effect following the implementation of the Macau Basic Law, as the territory became a special administrative region of the People's Republic of China and ceased to be a territory under Portuguese administration.